Home Mod Level Data

 Process and Import

-• File naming is optional but T_UI_MissionSelect_YourLevelName is a recommended format
+• File naming is optional but T_LevelSelect_YourLevelName_UI is a recommended format

-3. Import your screenshot to this folder, via the content browser.
+2. Import your screenshot to your Mods > YourUsername directory, via the content browser.
 Import

 • Texture Group to UI